A Fragile X Research and Humanitarian Project of the UC Davis MIND Institute

 In November 2013 fragile X researchers led by MIND Institute Medical Director Randi Hagerman visited the Valle del Cauca District and the small town of Ricaurte, Colombia, which for years has been known to have a very high prevalence of individuals with intellectual disability.
-Hagerman and her team from the Fragile X Research and Treatment Center tested many of Ricaurte’s residents, using a blood-spot test developed by Flora Tassone, UC Davis professor of biochemistry and molecular medicine.
+Hagerman and her team from the Fragile X Research and Treatment Program tested many of Ricaurte’s residents, using a blood-spot test developed by Flora Tassone, UC Davis professor of biochemistry and molecular medicine.
 Conducted in partnership with Colombian scientists, the testing found a very high incidence of fragile X related mutations among the population — the reason for the region’s very high levels of intellectual disability and the solution to a decades-old medical mystery.

 The birth of a new initiative

-Upon determining the high incidence of fragile X disorders in and around Ricaurte, the MIND Institute investigators determined that studying this fragile X hotspot could offer additional clues to the development of fragile X and its incidence in other populations around the world.
+Upon determining the high incidence of fragile X in and around Ricaurte, the MIND Institute investigators determined that studying this fragile X hotspot could offer additional clues to the development of fragile X and its incidence in other populations around the world.
 They determined to approach the initiative through collaborating with their colleagues at research institutions in Colombia.
 The Colombia Project of Hope was born.
 The project’s aims:

-- Screen for fragile X mutations in larger populations in Colombia, to determine the prevalence of fragile X syndrome and fragile X carriers of the premutation in Ricaurte and throughout Colombia.
+- Screen for fragile X mutations in larger populations in Colombia, to determine the prevalence of fragile X and fragile X carriers of the premutation in Ricaurte and throughout Colombia.